-We all have favorite parks we go to seeking fresh air and greenery, but for the days when you want to explore new terrain, here's a handful of off-the-beaten-path parks that are well worth trying out.
+We all have favorite parks we go to seeking fresh air and greenery, but for the days when you want to explore new terrain, here are 7 Seattle parks you might have missed that are well worth checking out.

 Kirke Park (Ballard)